 If you’ve considered installing solar panels in the United States in the past decade, chances are you’ve heard the name “SolarCity” a few times.
 With its recognizable sun icon slated next to a catchy phrase in bold, the U.S. green giant has made a name for itself in the residential solar market, and is widely considered the country’s top installer for the past three years.

 From a homeowner’s perspective, SolarCity is initially associated with innovation and market share (after all, it’s theoretically an Elon Musk venture).
 However, the installer behemoth generates a lot of skepticism and doubt due to its resoundingly negative review presence online.
 For this reason, we created an aggregate report on what homeowners are saying about SolarCity.
-We looked at trends on major review sites as well as themes we hear from our own customers who had an experience with SolarCity.
+We looked at trends on major review sites as well as themes we hear from shoppers comparing solar quotes on the EnergySage Solar Marketplace who had an experience with SolarCity.

 Is SolarCity worth it?
 The primary appeals of the lead installer

 With more market share than any other solar company in the nation, it’s clear that SolarCity is doing something right, regardless of review trends.
 To start off, let’s look at what homeowners like about SolarCity.